Coding-Logic Correspondence: Turning Information and Communication Networks into Logical Formulae via Hypergraph Heyting Algebra: Previous Works

-In the zero-error channel coding setting \cite{shannon1956zero}, the encoder transmits a message $M$ through a noisy channel $p_{Y|X}$, and the decoder must recover $M$ with probability $1$.
+In zero-error channel coding \cite{shannon1956zero}, the encoder transmits a message $M$ through a noisy channel $p_{Y|X}$, and the decoder must recover $M$ with probability $1$.
 The maximum number of values of $M$ that can be transmitted through one use of the channel is given by the size of the largest independent set of the confusion graph, where two vertices $x_{1},x_{2}\in\mathcal{X}$ are adjacent (confusable) if there exists $y\in\mathcal{Y}$ where $p_{Y|X}(y|x_{1}),p_{Y|X}(y|x_{2})>0$ \cite{shannon1956zero,alon2006shannon}.
 This has been generalized to list decoding \cite{elias1988zero}, and hypergraphs are used in \cite{korner1990capacity} to analyze the list decoding capacity.
+Applications of our results to zero-error channel coding are discussed in Section \ref{sec:joint}.

-A zero-error source coding setting was studied in \cite{korner1971coding}, where a source $X\sim p_{X}$ is compressed into a message $M$, but we only require that non-confusable values of $X$ (according to a confusion graph) are mapped to different values of $M$.
+A related source coding setting was studied in \cite{korner1971coding}, where a source $X\sim p_{X}$ is compressed into a message $M$, but we only require that non-confusable values of $X$ (according to a confusion graph) are mapped to different values of $M$.
 Equivalently, we are allowed to decode to a set of values of $X$ as long as every pair of values is confusable.
 The asymptotic rate (with vanishing error probability) is given by the K\"{o}rner graph entropy \cite{korner1971coding}.
 The K\"{o}rner graph entropy can be generalized to hypergraphs \cite{korner1990capacity,korner1988new,simonyi1995graph}.

 {}